What are the Career Options and Salaries for a Master’s in Data Analytics?

 If you like the idea of helping to guide strategy at an organization through data analysis, a Master’s in Data Analytics is right for you.
 A program such as Stonehill’s Master's Degree in Data Analytics provides students with the skills needed to analyze raw data and draw conclusions about that information.

 The program can be completed fully online or in a hybrid format.
-Part-time students can complete up to two courses per semester.
+Students can choose to attend part time and take up to two courses per semester or enter our one-year accelerated program.
 Full- and part-time students can start in the fall or spring semester.

 What can you do with it?
 What type of jobs can you find and what kind of salaries do those jobs pay?
 Read on.